oren/weighmyplate/README.md

     ./node_modules/browserify/bin/cmd.js public/js/controllers.js -o public/js/bundle.js -w

-there is a watch option but it's not working at the moment.

 I use stylus for css.
 It watches changes on styl files and compile them to .css